dot-event/dot-event/README.md

 ## Event id & props

-Dot-event optionally uses an event id and prop string(s) to add identifying context to an emit.
+Dot-event optionally uses [event id](#event-id) and [prop string(s)](#props) to add identifying context to an emit.
 This "feature you didn't know you couldn't live without" pays off with logging, store updates, and more.

 ## Dynamic composition

 Dot-event uses a [composer function pattern](#composer-pattern) to create libraries that add new event listeners.
-This pattern works very well with dynamic imports and also makes it very easy to dispose of and recreate dot-event instances.
+This pattern works very well with [dynamic imports](#dynamic-imports) and also makes it very easy to dispose of and recreate dot-event instances.

 ## State